dextersealy/metis-projects/README.md

 # metis-proj2-luther
-Using linear regression to predict world-wide box office gross

 This repository contains the workbooks and presentation for the second project in Metis' Data Science program.
 The assignment was to use